Skip to content

 • What should we be asking fans and followers to do after engaging with our content?
 Share it?
 Comment?
 Visit our site?
 Subscribe to our newsletter?

-• Is the community likely to take an action?
+• Is this an action this community is likely to take?

-What kinds of content work best on this platform?
+What kinds of content will work best on this platform?

 • Are our topics relevant to this audience?